brefphp/bref/docs/Laravel.md

 $bref->run();
 ```

-We need to define the environment variable in the `serverless.yml` file:
+We need to define the environment variables in the `serverless.yml` file:

 ```yaml
 functions: